-3.1 Kinematics

-The snake robot is modelled based on the idea that this structure is essentially a robot manipulator.
+Figure 2: The figure shows one of the three chambers that are mounted around each joint.
+By applying pressurized air to a chamber, it will expand and move the joint.
+3 Mathematical modelling 3.1 Kinematics The snake robot is modelled based on the idea that this structure is essentially a robot manipulator.
 A key difference does exist, however.
-A conventional robot manipulator will be fixed at one end (basepoint), enabling us to relate all positions and velocities of the manipulator to this point.
+A conventional robot manipulator will be fixed at one end (base-point), enabling us to relate all positions and velocities of the manipulator to this point.
 A snake robot, on the other hand, is not fixed at any point.
 This actually adds 6 DOF to the snake, allowing it to translate along 3 axes in space and also rotate around each of these axes.
 The lack of a fixed base-point is handled by introducing a virtual structure for orientation and position (VSOP).
 This structure exists purely in theory, and is introduced to cope with the added 6 DOF.
-The VSOP represents the position and orientation of the snake in an earth-fixed baseframe since one end of the VSOP is earth-fixed and the other end is fixed to the tail of the snake.
-This is illustrated in Fig. 3.
+The VSOP represents the position and orientation of the snake in an earth-fixed base-frame since one end of the VSOP is earth-fixed and the other end is fixed to the tail of the snake.
+This is illustrated in Figure 3.
+The VSOP consists of 3 prismatic joints representing the position of the tail, and 3 revolute joints representing the orientation of the snake in the base-frame.

-Fig. 3.
-The degrees of freedom for the snake robot.
-The earth-fixed VSOP in conjunction with the snake robot is shown at the top.
-The coordinate systems mounted on the bottom structure have been placed in accordance with the Denavit-Hartenberg convention.

-The VSOP consists of 3 prismatic joints representing the position of the tail, and 3 revolute joints representing the orientation of the snake in the baseframe.
 Note that these joints have no mass, have no moment of inertia, and never exert any forces or torques.

-The Denavit-Hartenberg convention (Spong and Vidyasagar, 1989) is utilized in order to derive the kinematics of the whole snake structure (VSOP and snake robot).
+The Denavit-Hartenberg convention, described in Spong and Vidyasagar (1989), is utilized in order to derive the kinematics of the whole snake structure (VSOP and snake robot).
 The variable for joint i, also referred to as the generalized coordinate of joint i, is denoted by q_i .
 Joint i connects link i-1 to link i.
-The coordinate systems at the bottom of Fig. 3 are placed in accordance with the Denavit-Hartenberg convention.

-The frames in Fig. 3 can be related to each other through coordinate transformations.
+The coordinate systems at the bottom of Figure 3 are placed in accordance with the Denavit-Hartenberg convention.
+The frames in Figure 3 can be related to each other through coordinate transformations.
 More precisely, the position and orientation of frame i with respect to frame i-1 is described by the homogeneous transformation matrix A_i^{i-1} .